-All of the initiatives I have just discussed are helping BOEMRE to identify areas where there are relatively few impediments to offshore wind development and move forward quickly and efficiently to promote the establishment of an offshore renewable energy industry.
+All of the initiatives discussed to this point are helping BOEMRE to identify areas where there are relatively few impediments to offshore wind development and move forward quickly and efficiently to promote the establishment of an offshore renewable energy industry.

-Our efforts have already resulted in significant accomplishments in offshore wind development:
+BOEMRE's efforts have already resulted in significant accomplishments in offshore wind development:

-- We have issued 4 short-term leases that permit the installation of data collection facilities to inform planned commercial wind development activities (3 off New Jersey and 1 off Delaware).
-These leases were issued in 2009 under an interim policy initiated while the OCS renewable energy regulatory framework was being developed.
-We anticipate the first data collection facilities to be constructed this summer. - Interior issued the first ever U.S. offshore commercial wind energy lease in October 2010 for the Cape Wind Energy Project in Nantucket Sound off Massachusetts.
+- The Bureau has issued 4 short-term leases that permit the installation of data collection facilities to inform planned commercial wind development activities (three off New Jersey and one off Delaware).
+These leases were issued in 2009 under an interim policy initiated while the OCS renewable energy regulatory framework was being developed. - Interior issued the first ever U.S. offshore commercial wind energy lease in October 2010 for the Cape Wind Energy Project in Nantucket Sound off Massachusetts.
 Shortly thereafter, the lessee submitted a construction and operations plan, which BOEMRE approved on April 18, 2011.
 The lessee hopes to begin construction later this year.
 The Cape Wind Energy Project proposal contemplates building 130 wind turbine generators, 3.6 megawatts each, with the maximum capacity to produce about 468 megawatts.
 The average expected production from the wind facility could provide about 75 percent of the electricity demand for Cape Cod and the islands of Martha's Vineyard and Nantucket.
-At average expected production, Cape Wind could produce enough energy to power more than 200,000 homes in Massachusetts. - BOEMRE announced the first four WEAs-off the coasts of New Jersey, Delaware, Maryland, and Virginia-established under Smart from the Start on February 9, 2011, in a Notice of Intent to Prepare an Environmental Assessment for Mid-Atlantic Wind Energy Areas.
-We have determined that there is no competitive interest in leasing the area made available off Delaware and will complete a noncompetitive process in response to NRG Bluewater Wind's commercial wind lease request.
+At average expected production, Cape Wind could produce enough energy to power more than 200,000 homes in Massachusetts. - BOEMRE announced the first four WEAs off the coasts of New Jersey,

+Delaware, Maryland, and Virginia-established under Smart from the Start on February 9, 2011, in a Notice of Intent to Prepare an Environmental Assessment for Mid-Atlantic Wind Energy Areas.
+We have determined that there is no competitive interest in leasing the area made available off Delaware and we will complete the noncompetitive leasing process in response to NRG Bluewater Wind's commercial wind lease request.
 We hope to make a final decision on lease issuance by the end of this year.
 By contrast, we have determined that there is competitive interest off Maryland, and we believe there will also be competitive interest off New Jersey and Virginia.
 BOEMRE plans to complete competitive processes for these three states by early 2012.
 We will continue to consult with our intergovernmental task forces on all of these leasing processes.